minad/typohero/README.md

 # TypoHero

-TypoHero enhances your typography.
+TypoHero has come to enhance your typography.
 There are no options, there is no documentation.
-He knows what you want.
+He knows what you need.

 ~~~ ruby
 require 'typohero'